 Pick up a Disney’s Hollywood Studios Times Guide as you enter the park for important information such as park hours, special hours, show times, parade and fireworks times, character greeting times and other park hours to help you plan your day.

-Mothers with infants can visit Disney’s Hollywood Studios worry free with the services of the Baby Care Centers.
+Mothers with infants can visit Disney’s Hollywood Studios worry-free with the services of the Baby Care Centers.
 The Baby Care Center is located near the main gate at the Guest Services Building.
-The facility offers Guests a place to feed, change and nurse babies.
+The facility offers Guests a place to feed, change, and nurse babies.
 Highchairs, rocking chairs, nursing rooms, changing tables and a microwave to heat bottles and food are available.
-The Baby Care Center also offer formula, bottles, pacifiers, children’s Tylenol, cold and allergy medication, band-aids, Motrin, children’s undergarments, t-shirts and baseball caps for Guests to purchase in those “baby emergencies”.
+The Baby Care Center also offer formula, bottles, pacifiers, children’s Tylenol, cold and allergy medication, band-aids, Motrin, children’s undergarments, t-shirts and baseball caps for Guests to purchase in those “baby emergencies.”

-Stroller rentals are available for single day rentals as well as length of stay.
+Stroller rentals are available for single day rentals as well as the length of stay.
 Visit MFL’s Stroller page for detailed information on stroller rental.

 There’s nothing more frightful to parents than the thought of losing their child in the ocean of people inside a theme park.
-There are many fascinating distractions at Disney’s Hollywood Studios and children can wander off in a blink of an eye.
+There are many fascinating distractions at Disney’s Hollywood Studios, and children can wander off in a blink of an eye.
 Be prepared so that you won’t spend precious vacation time frightened and in search of each other.
 Have a plan, before your vacation, make and print some Kids Travel IDs.
-There are many designs to choose from, they’re easy to make and children love to have their own ID cards.
+There are many designs to choose from, they’re easy to make, and children love to have their own ID cards.

 If you become separated, stay in the area and enlist the assistance of a Cast Member to search for your child.
-Most likely your child is in the same vicinity looking for you.
-If you have not located your child after searching the area, and there are more than one adult in your party, split up and have one go to the pre-determined meeting location while another follow the direction of a Cast Member.
+Most likely, your child is in the same vicinity looking for you.
+If you have not located your child after searching the area, and there is more than one adult in your party, split up and have one go to the pre-determined meeting location while another follows the direction of a Cast Member.
 All lost children will be taken to Lost Children inside the Baby Care Center by a Cast Member if they can not locate the parents in the immediate area.

-Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and in the “same” row or the row directly behind them.
+Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and the “same” row or the row directly behind them.

 Certain attractions also require guests to be of a certain height to ride.
 Visit our Height Requirement page for height requirements to all Walt Disney World attractions.